 - Involve your child’s teachers and caregivers and share skills you are developing.
 This way, service providers can share success and feedback on changes that need to be made.

 - Talk about the rules and consequences of social media and technology.
+They may not have a phone or direct online access but their friends might!

 - Try to talk about sexuality and healthy relationships as a part of daily life – use teachable moments when they come up in your family, on the news, or songs on the radio.